 - Balsam flower – It’s a species of impatiens and comes in varied colors.
 And, they spread through the scattered seed pods.

 Do you have a bee-friendly garden?
-What type of flowering plants you have in your garden to attract pollinators?
+What type of flowering plants do you have in your garden to attract pollinators?
 Do comment below…